 - Reaching every student through individual CCR planning , responsive services for dropout prevention, and collaborative classroom instruction is our work.

-COMING SOON – Course Selection and Academic Planning 2019-2020 (for Admin and Counselors)
+Coming Soon Course Selection and Academic Planning for 2020-2021 (for Admin and Counselors)

 Granite School District wants all students to commit to graduate from high school college, career and life ready.
 Graduating from high school is a great achievement, a milestone in anyone’s life.
 However, high school graduation is just a stepping stone to the rest of your life.
 Your next step may be a job or it may be more education.
 Regardless of the route you take to a career, you will need some of the very same skills to be successful.